AndroSec/AndroSecDatabases/README.md

 This contains the SQLite database containing the following tables:

+Android_Manifest_AppInfo: Stores information about each application where we are analyzing the AndroidManifest.xml files.

+Android_Manifest_CommitInfo: Stores commit information for each AndroidManifest.xml file.

+Android_Manifest_Intent: Stores 'master' list of all intents used in all AndroidManifest.xml files.

+Android_Manifest_Intent_Join: Joins 'master' list of intents with the commit.

+Android_Manifest_Permission: Stores 'master list' of all permissions found in AndroidManifest.xml files

+Android_Manifest_Permission_join: Joins permission 'master list' with each commit.
+This table may be queried to discover all permissions used for any Android application and its commits.

 AndroRiskRun: Information used by tools for analysis

 AppData: Information pertaining to the overall app being examined including name, category and source code location.